- Air bags save lives. Nearly all the people who have died from air bag-related injuries were either unrestrained or improperly restrained.

 - The risks that passenger seat air bags pose to children ages 12 and younger can be entirely eliminated when they ride properly restrained in the back seat.

 A. When used properly, air bags save lives and put few people at risk.
 The vast majority of Americans can retain the benefits of air bags and eliminate risks by using air bags properly.

-- As of October 1999, about 84 children have died as a result of serious fatal head or neck injuries caused by air bags, but most of the children were unrestrained or improperly restrained, which allowed them to move on top of, or extremely close to their air bags as they began to inflate (e.g., some had slipped the shoulder strap behind them).
-In addition, NHTSA reports that child air bag deaths declined 96 percent between the years 1996-2001.
-In 1996, 26 children were killed by air bags; in 2000 9 child deaths were due to air bags.
+- As of October 2007, about 172 children have died as a result of serious fatal head or neck injuries caused by air bags, but most of the children were unrestrained or improperly restrained, which allowed them to move on top of, or extremely close to their air bags as they began to inflate (e.g., some had slipped the shoulder strap behind them).

 - The concern about the risks that air bags may pose to children has helped focus the nation's attention on the urgent need to properly restrain children in motor vehicles.
 Motor vehicle crashes are the leading cause of death in children, killing more children than all diseases combined.
-Each day in 2004, an average of six children from infancy to 14 years of age were killed and 673 were injured in motor vehicle crashes.
+From 2002 - 2011, more than 9,000 children died in crashes, according to the CDC.

 Q. What is the proper use of air bags?